KeigoAlexTanaka/rails-intro-lecture/README.md

 That looks much more manageable, doesn't it?

-> Note: This doesn't mean you can delete all the extras, of course.
-You know that.
+> Note: This doesn't mean you can delete all the extra files, of course.
+You know that, right?
 Just making sure.

-# Let's talk about the M in MVC

-A model is used to retrieve information from the database.

 ## Routing in Rails (20 mins)